September 18, 2020

 Total Time78 minutes

 (Optional) Bring water to a boil in a medium saucepan.
 Add green beans and boil for 5 minutes.
-Drain the green beans and place in an ice water bath to stop them from continuing to cook.
+Drain the green beans and use a slotted spoon to place them in an ice bath with cold water.
+This will stop them from cooking further.

-While green beans are boiling, melt coconut oil in a large pan over medium heat.
+While green beans are boiling, melt coconut oil in a large skillet or saute pan over medium heat.
 Add the onion and cook, stirring frequently, until the onion begins to brown (about 8-10 minutes).

 Add the sliced mushrooms to the pan, and cook until the mushrooms are soft and the juices have reduced, about another 6-8 minutes.
 Remove from heat.

-Blend soaked cashews (no need to soak them if using a high-powered blender), vegetable broth, soy sauce, nutritional yeast, salt, and pepper in the blender until creamy and smooth, 2-4 minutes.
+Blend soaked cashews (no need to soak them if using a high-powered blender), vegetable broth, soy sauce, nutritional yeast, salt, and pepper in the blender until a smooth and creamy sauce is formed, 2-4 minutes.

-Add your onions and mushrooms, green beans, and cashew cream to the casserole pan, and mix so everything is evenly distributed and the vegetables are coated.
+Add your sautéed onions and mushrooms, green beans, and cashew cream to the baking dish, and mix so everything is evenly distributed and the vegetables are coated.

-Bake the casserole at 350 degrees for 35 minutes, then add your crispy onion topping and continue baking for another 5 minutes.
+Bake the casserole at 350°F (180°C) for 35 minutes, then add your crispy fried onions on top and continue baking for another 5 minutes.
 Allow to cool slightly before serving.

 If you're using a high-powered blender, you won't need to pre-soak your cashews.
 For everyone else, soak your cashews in water for 2 hours, or boil them for 10 minutes.